-Section 10A.17.040 - General Limitations on Cultivation of Medical Cannabis
+Sec.
+10A.17.040 - General Limitations on Cultivation of Cannabis.

-The following limitations shall apply to all cultivation of cannabis for medical use in Mendocino County, whether pursuant to a Permit issued under this Chapter or the exemption provided for in Section 10A.17.030.
-Cultivation of cannabis for medical use shall also be subject to all applicable restrictions of Mendocino County Code Chapter 20.242.
+The following limitations shall apply to all cultivation of cannabis in Mendocino County, including but not limited to cultivation pursuant to a Permit issued under this Chapter or an exemption provided for in Section 10A.17.030.
+Cultivation of cannabis shall also be subject to all applicable restrictions of Mendocino County Code Chapter 20.242.